Engel Stadium: History

 In 2000, Hamilton County and the city of Chattanooga assumed joint ownership of Engel Stadium.
 It was subsequently leased to Tennessee Temple University for use as their baseball team's home field.
 The field was modified, with a fence running across the left and center fields to reduce the dimensions of the playing field.
 The terrace still exists, beyond the inner fence, and covered with grass, the "LOOKOUTS" having been removed.

 In 2008, UT Chattanooga acquired the property.
 The University will build a state-of-the-art track and field complex in the current parking lot and partner with the Engel Foundation in the restoration of the Stadium.
 On April 5, 2011 the City of Chattanooga passed an interim agreement allowing UTC to take control of the Stadium, pending final approval of the state government.
 Vice Chancellor Richard Brown announced plans to work with The Engel Foundation to restore the Stadium, which was damaged during a tornado in April 2011.

 In 2012, Engel Stadium was used as the movie set for the motion picture 42, the life story of Jackie Robinson.
 Much of the entire film's baseball action was shot at Engel Stadium, which also doubled for Brooklyn's Ebbetts Field.
 On July 18, 2012 crews began demolition to restore the ballpark back to its historical accuracy after construction was done for the movie that altered the ballpark, including moving the location of the ball fields.

+In October 2025, Brent Goldberg, vice chancellor for finance and administration at UTC announced that the historic ballpark will be torn down, to be replaced by a women's athletic complex.
+In an interview, he said, "The stadium, we've looked at it, it's not salvageable to renovate it."
+UTC announced a seven-figure contribution from the Steiner family in March to go toward a women's sports complex.
+A momument will be built to memorialize Engel Stadium.